heathermiller/dist-prog-book/chapter/8/big-data.md

 - Predicate Pushdown - Predicates are pushed down to the scan so that rows are filtered as early as possible.
 - Partition Pruning - Predicates on partitioned columns are used to prune out files of partitions that do not satisfy the predicate.
 - Map Side Joins - In case the tables involved in the join are very small, the tables are replicated in all the mappers and the reducers.
 - Join Reordering - Large tables are streamed and not materialized in-memory in the reducer to reduce memory requirements.Some optimizations are not enabled by default but can be activated by setting certain flags.
-These include:
 - Repartitioning data to handle skew in GROUP BY processing.This is achieved by performing GROUP BY in two MapReduce stages - first where data is distributed randomly to the reducers and partial aggregation is performed.
 In the second stage, these partial aggregations are distributed on GROUP BY columns to different reducers.
 - Hash bases partial aggregations in the mappers to reduce the data that is sent by the mappers to the reducers which help in reducing the amount of time spent in sorting and merging the resulting data.